celiagomezdev/cinema-theater-app/README.md

 <h1 align="center">Cinema-Theater-App</h1>

-### Application for buying tickets for a cinema theater 📽
+#### Application for buying tickets for a cinema theater 📽

-**Information**: Backend application with an external REST API for the clients.
+Backend application with an external REST API for the clients.

 **Technology used**: Node.js, Express.js, MongoDB and mongoose.js.

 ## Getting started